This US 2018 review lead author was a gynecologic oncologist in private practice:

 The evidence shows that both orientation and identity are biologic features that co-vary with a very large number of other biologic sexually dimorphic traits.”

 2. Epigenetic adaptations to the prenatal environment involving microRNA were mentioned in a small subsection.
-But the review didn’t cite relevant studies involving DNA methylation, chromatin and histone modifications for epigenetic causes of and effects on sexual orientation and gender identity.
+But the reviewers didn’t cite relevant studies involving DNA methylation, chromatin and histone modifications for epigenetic causes of and effects on sexual orientation and gender identity.

 It was insufficient for the review to note “a continuum between masculine and feminine” without also exploring evidence for an individual’s placement on the continuum.
 The question of possible epigenetic causes for sexual orientation and gender identity remains.